-If you are an undergraduate researcher who works with human subjects, animal subjects, recombinant DNA (rDNA), potentially hazardous biological materials or toxins, or human stem cells, that work is overseen by Research Compliance Services, which is charged with ensuring that all research conducted at UConn complies with state and federal research regulations.
+If you are an undergraduate researcher who works with human subjects, animal subjects, recombinant DNA (rDNA), potentially hazardous biological materials or toxins, or human stem cells, that work is overseen by Research Integrity and Compliance Services, which is charged with ensuring that all research conducted at UConn complies with state and federal research regulations.

 Your faculty mentor is the best source of information about what training is required in order for you to be involved in research.
 That training is an essential part of your professional preparation as a researcher and is a credential worth listing on a résumé when applying for a research opportunity.

 Learn more about the oversight committees and training requirements associated with different types of research:

 - Responsible Conduct of Research (RCR) Training

 You may have heard or seen references to the IRB, which stands for the Institutional Review Board.
 The Institutional Review Board is responsible for the review of all human subjects research conducted at or by the UConn campuses.
 The IRB works with faculty and students to ensure that research involving human subjects complies with legal requirements and conforms to the ethical principles of Respect for Persons, Beneficence, and Justice.